Welcome to St. Augustine, the city that's been around longer than your great-great-great-grandparents (and probably has more stories to tell)!

 The most obvious reason St. Augustine should be on your bucket list is because of its history.

-Literally anywhere you go in this city you’ll find America’s “oldest” something a few blocks away... and how cool is that?
+Anywhere you go in this city, you’ll find America’s “oldest,” something a few blocks away.
+How cool is that?

 When it comes to old American cities, we often think of familiar names like Jamestown and Plymouth.

-But did you know that Florida's St. Augustine is actually the oldest city in America?
+But did you know that Florida's St. Augustine is the oldest city in America?

-That's right, this coastal gem was founded way back in 1565 by the Spanish, long before the days of powdered wigs and quill pens.
+That's right.
+This coastal gem was founded by the Spanish in 1565, long before the days of powdered wigs and quill pens.

 And the best part?

-St. Augustine's historic buildings and landmarks are still standing tall today, giving you a chance to step back in time and experience Old Spain without ever leaving the New World.
+St. Augustine's historic buildings and landmarks still stand tall today, allowing you to step back in time and experience Old Spain without ever leaving the New World.

 Even if you slept through American history class, you’ll find plenty of things to do on a trip to St. Augustine.

-In fact, you’ll soon discover it’s impossible to squeeze all of St. Augustine’s blockbuster attractions into just one vacation.
+You’ll soon discover it’s impossible to squeeze all St. Augustine’s blockbuster attractions into just one vacation.

-With all of its cobblestone streets, horse-drawn carriages, and European architecture, it’s no wonder St. Augustine is now one of America’s premier romantic destinations.
+With its cobblestone streets, horse-drawn carriages, and European architecture, it’s no wonder St. Augustine is now one of America’s premier romantic destinations.

-Couples who want a Spanish getaway without leaving North America can’t do better than to book a trip to San Agustín.
+Couples who want a Spanish getaway without leaving North America should book a trip to San Agustín.

 Another nice feature of St. Augustine is its convenient location between Jacksonville and Daytona Beach.